What you need to know about Typhoon Hagibis, and how it may affect your travel plans in Japan.

-Is Japan safe for LGBTQI travellers?
+Is Japan safe for LGBTQI travelers?
 What you need to know about local culture, safety and where to find local, queer-friendly locations.

 Whether you're planning on a short stay or a gap year, make sure you have the right visa for your stay.
 Get the details for what you need with our guide to visas in Japan, so you can get back to planning your trip!